discordjs/guide/guide/popular-topics/audit-logs.md

 ## Who banned a user?

 The logic for this will be very similar to the above kick example, with the exception that this time we have an event specifically for guild bans, that is `guildBanAdd`.
-Starting with again a skeleton code, we have the following.
+Starting with a skeleton code, we have the following.

 ```js
 const Discord = require('discord.js');